 While retirees might look to more traditional jobs, there are several disadvantages of working part-time after retirement compared to fostering.
 Firstly, many traditional part-time jobs often lack the emotional and personal satisfaction that fostering brings.
 Unlike routine part-time jobs, fostering allows retirees to form deep and meaningful connections with the children in their care, providing a sense of fulfilment that can’t be easily replicated in other roles.
 Additionally, fostering allows for a flexible schedule, which can be critical for looking after your mental health in retirement.
 You can balance your commitments and enjoy your retirement, except you’ll also be making an incredible impact on the life of a vulnerable person.

-The good news is that our competitive Fostering Allowance will not stop you from claiming your pension.
+The good news is that our competitive fostering allowance will not stop you from claiming your pension.
 For a state pension, you can claim this and foster as long as you are over the state pension age of 66 years old.
 You can also do the same with a private pension, as long as you have reached the age agreed in your provider beforehand.
-You might also be eligible for various benefits, including Pension Credit, as your Fostering Allowance isn’t considered income.
+You might also be eligible for various benefits, including pension credit, as your allowance is not considered income.
 If you’ve already claimed your state pension, you can apply for Pension Credit on the GOV.UK website.